aggie-coding-club/recipe-app/README.md

 #### Recipes:
 - Searches recipes made with objects in pantry
-- Can add basic filters, like breakfast, lunch, dinner, cooking time, etc.
+- Can add basic filters, like breakfast, lunch, dinner, cooking time, dietary restrictions, etc.
 - Use search engine to find recipes, rather than manually inputting all recipes

 ## Useful Links: